 Netsafe’s latest research provides insights into New Zealand children’s experience of online risks and their perceptions of harm.
 It’s the second report from Ngā taiohi matihiko o Aotearoa – New Zealand Kids Online, Netsafe’s implementation of the Global Kids Online methodology.

 Global Kids Online New Zealand

-Netsafe is working in partnership with UNICEF to bring the Global Kids Online methodology to Aotearoa, New Zealand.
-Netsafe has a statutory role under the Harmful Digital Communications Act (HDCA) to resolve complaints from victims and provide educational content and services.
+Netsafe is working to bring the Global Kids Online methodology to Aotearoa, New Zealand.
+Netsafe has a statutory role under New Zealand’s Harmful Digital Communications Act (HDCA) to resolve complaints from victims and provide educational content and services.
 Participation in Global Kids Online aims to support this role and to contribute to Netsafe’s efforts to maximise digital opportunities for New Zealand’s internet users and prevent online harm.

 Setting the global research agenda for the new decade

 The Global Kids Online network continues to generate new findings, as more country partners join and extend the cross-national research effort.
 For the international Safer Internet Day 2020 we reflect on the lessons learned from recent research and think about the research agenda for the new decade.